beverly-m/Data-Analytics-Projects/1_Salary_Dashboard/README.md

 Job seekers often face uncertainty when evaluating compensation offers, as salary information can be fragmented, outdated, or inconsistent across sources.
 Without clear insights into market pay ranges, individuals risk accepting positions with inadequate compensation relative to their skills, experience, and industry standards.

-To address this challenge, I developed a job salary dashboard to visualize salary data, enabling job seekers to investigate pay trends for specific roles and make informed decisions about their career opportunities.
+To address this challenge, I developed a job salary dashboard to visualise salary data, enabling job seekers to investigate pay trends for specific roles and make informed decisions about their career opportunities.

 ### Objective

-To analyze salary trends in data‑related jobs by examining how compensation varies across different geographic locations and employment schedules (e.g., full‑time or part-time).
+To analyse salary trends in data‑related jobs by examining how compensation varies across different geographic locations and employment schedules (e.g., full‑time or part-time).
 The goal is to provide clear, actionable insights that help job seekers evaluate fair pay.

 ### Dashboard File